 What is Historical Cost?

-In accounting, the historical cost of an asset refers to its value on purchase or its original value.
+In accounting, the historical cost of an asset refers to its purchase price or its original monetary value.
 Based on the historical cost principle, the transactions of a business tend to be recorded at their historical costs.
 The concept is in conjunction with the cost principle, which emphasizes that assets, equity investments, and liabilities should be recorded at their respective acquisition costs.

 It is relatively easy to retrieve the original cost of an asset, provided records were kept.
-Trade, sales, or purchase documentation can be retrieved to find out the historical cost of an asset.
+Trade, sales, or purchase documentation are used to determine the historical cost of an asset.
 However, it is important to know that the historical cost may not necessarily be a true reflection of the fair value of an asset.

 The value of an asset is likely to deviate from its original purchase price over time.
 An example would be the acquisition of a block of offices valued at $5,000,000.
 The acquisition was made 15 years ago; however, in the current market, the building is worth over $12,000,000.

-- The historical cost of an asset refers to its value on purchase or its original value.
+- The historical cost of an asset refers to its purchase price or its original monetary value.

 - Based on the historical cost principle, the transactions of a business tend to be recorded at their historical costs.